influxdata/docs-v2/content/influxdb/cloud-serverless/guides/api-compatibility/v1/_index.md

 `rp`        | Query string | Honored | Retention policy

 {{% note %}}
-When bringing v1 API workloads to {{% cloud-name %}}, you'll need to adjust request parameters in your client configuration or code.
+When bringing v1 API workloads to {{% product-name %}}, you'll need to adjust request parameters in your client configuration or code.
 {{% /note %}}

 #### Timestamp precision